 On kindergarten registration day, lots of my friends posted pictures of their kids with captions like, “Ready or not, here we come, kindergarten!”

 That tone was so different than mine.
-I was much more like, “We aren’t ready.
-But we’re coming because we have to!”
+I was much more like, “We aren’t ready!
+We’re coming because we have to!”

 I want to change that.
 We’ll toe the starting line, with confidence and determination.
-I’m always worried and nervous about Mary Virginia being worried and nervous, I need to change my attitude.
+I’m worried and nervous about Mary Virginia being worried and nervous; I need to change my attitude.

 Kindergarten, you probably aren’t ready, but WE ARE.
 There is a smart, sensitive, creative, thoughtful, phenomenal girl coming your way.
 You better get ready.